Good stuff

 What's the verdict?

 It also treads the line of the Volvo XC90 in not being overbearingly sporty or too bolshy in its styling.
-It presents a friendlier image to the world than a Range Rover Sport or BMW X5.
-So, it’s perhaps not the first premium SUV that trips off the tongue when you’re listing the class it invented, but it may well prove to be one of the most satisfying to live with.
+Although that’s not including the AMG versions, which attract a fair amount of attention because they’re big, blingy Merc SUVs that aren’t G-Wagens.
+The standard GLE presents a friendlier image to the world than a Range Rover Sport or BMW X5 though.
+It’s perhaps not the first premium SUV that trips off the tongue when you’re listing the class it invented, but with seven seats and a diesel engine it may well prove to be one of the most satisfying to live with.

 The Rivals